Gaius-Augustus/GALBA/README.md

 Acknowldgements
 ===============

-GALBA code was derived from BRAKER code, where a similar pipeline for using GenomeThreader with BRAKER was once published in <sup name="a9">[R9](#f9)</sup>.
-Were hereby acknowledge the contributions of all BRAKER authors to the code that GALBA was derived from, and we are grateful for funding for BRAKER development by the National Institutes of Health (NIH) grant GM128145, which indirectly also also supported development of GALBA.
+GALBA code was derived from the BRAKER code, where a similar pipeline for using GenomeThreader with BRAKER was once published in <sup name="a9">[R9](#f9)</sup>.
+We hereby acknowledge the contributions of all BRAKER authors to the code that GALBA was derived from, and we are grateful for funding for BRAKER development by the National Institutes of Health (NIH) grant GM128145, which indirectly also supported development of GALBA.

 Related Software
 ================

   * GALBA code was derived from BRAKER, a fully automated pipeline for predicting genes in the genomes of novel species with RNA-Seq data and a large-scale database of protein sequences (that must not necessarily be closely related to the target species) with GeneMark-ES/ET/EP/ETP and AUGUSTUS.
 BRAKER is available at https://github.com/Gaius-Augustus/BRAKER
-  * TSEBRA can be used to combine GALBA gene sets with e.g. BRAKER gene sets.
+  * TSEBRA can be used to combine GALBA gene sets with BRAKER gene sets.
 TSEBRA is available at https://github.com/Gaius-Augustus/TSEBRA .

 Contents
 ========